 The sacred works that he has produced, featured above, are marvelous to watch.
 Taking full advantage of his posting at Vienna’s Franciscan church, he fills these videos with shots of the building’s gorgeous golden interior.
 These recordings also benefit from the fantastic acoustics of the church, which give Fr.
 Manuel’s vocals an excellent ring.

 An artist to his core

 One of the things that we love the most about Fr.
 Manuel is that he seems so down to earth and creative.
 When he is not in clerical vestments, he’s clad in the humble robes of the Franciscan order and donning his signature pinstriped hat embroidered with a Poké Ball.
-His lyrics, such as those of “” reach people where they are and spread the faith through perspective.
+His lyrics, such as those of “

 In addition to being an accomplished musician, Father Manuel is also an excellent visual artist.
 In his recording of the Bach/Gounod “Ave Maria” he filmed himself painting the Madonna and Child.
 His artistic style is as eclectic as his music and can range from abstract interpretive pieces to near photorealism.
 Visit Fr.
 Manuel’s official website to view dozens of his original artworks.

 Musician-priest Fr.
 Rob Galea’s online ministry surges during months of isolation